 Always interactive and engaging, the lectures include ample time for questions – students always enjoy asking speakers tough questions after listening to their talks!

-The vast majority of our staff are Cambridge Undergraduates, Graduates or Post-Graduates, and are the ideal port of call for students who have any queries about Cambridge University or life at University more generally.
-Alongside daily contact with our staff team, students can also benefit from the excellent University Life workshops that we run during our courses.
+The majority of our staff are Cambridge undergraduates, graduates or post-graduates, and are the ideal port of call for students who have any queries about Cambridge University or life at university more generally.
+Alongside daily contact with our staff team, students can also benefit from the excellent University Life workshops and lectures that we run during our courses.

-These range from the practicalities of making a good University application to coping with the issues students invariably encounter once there.
-Students can work on their CVs (resumés) or personal statements with the help of staff, and develop their interview skills by attending a mock University or job interview with senior staff members.
+These range from the practicalities of making a good university application to coping with the issues students invariably encounter once they have commenced their studies.
+Students can work on their CVs (resumés) or personal statements with the help of staff, and develop their interview skills by attending a mock university or job interview with our supervisor team.

-Whilst of course we cannot guarantee that Reach Cambridge courses will get you a place at University, many former Reach Cambridge students have gone on to top universities and have remarked on how helpful their experience at Reach Cambridge was for deciding which types of institution and courses are right for them.
+Whilst of course we cannot guarantee that Reach Cambridge courses will get you a place at university, many former Reach Cambridge students have gone on to top universities and have remarked on how helpful their experience at Reach Cambridge was for deciding which types of institution and courses are right for them.

 Work hard and play hard.
 Every spare moment, when students are not in class or at meals, our Cambridge Supervisors organize a smorgasbord of activities for our students to enjoy.

-There are activities to match everybody’s interests: from photography groups to Ghost Tours, from football (soccer) tournaments to art clubs, every student is catered for.
+There are activities to match everybody’s interests: from photography groups to ghost tours, from sports tournaments to cake decorating, every student is catered for.

 We run excursions to some of the country's most famous places; in the past, these have included London, Oxford, Brighton, Warwick and Shakespeare's birthplace Stratford-upon-Avon.
 Taken to see the best that these places to have to offer whilst also given supervised free time to explore, there’s no better way to explore this endlessly fascinating country!